UPPS No. 04.04.03

 In addition, the hiring manager may personally notify any non-selected applicant, but only after the selected applicant has accepted the position.

 Normally, the university only uses search committees to fill administrative officer or director positions.
 The Human Resources "Search Committees" link contains the procedures to follow when using search committees.

-When considering an applicant for a position outside the Academic Affairs division for a concurrent faculty appointment, the provost may authorize the use of alternate procedures outlined in AA/PPS 7.01, Dean and Chair Hiring, or AA/PPS 04.01.01, Faculty Hiring, in lieu of procedures outlined in this UPPS.
+When considering an applicant for a position outside the Academic Affairs division for a concurrent faculty appointment, the provost may authorize the use of alternate procedures outlined in AA/PPS No. 04.01.04, Dean and Chair Hiring, or AA/PPS No. 04.01.01, Faculty Hiring, in lieu of procedures outlined in this UPPS.